SanjayKumarKKR/ATM-Locator-Spring-Boot-Hysterix-Eureka-Config-Actuator/README.md

 - Configured Resttemplate calls with by-passing ssl for consuming ING web service ( https://www.ing.nl/api/locator/atms/ )
 - The ING web-service provides a malformed json response, containing a few garbage characters in the beginning, this was adjusted in the api and proper json response is parsed to populate Data Transfer Object's.
 - There is two Spring Profiles i.e. default and Security which has more Security built when passing ssl for consuming ING web service.
+- THe API Gateway will be the single point of access to pass user requests into the Architecture

 How is the Architecture Designed ?

-A basic spring MVC design : We have designed the architecure using Three MicroServices i.e. ATM-Locator-Spring-Boot, Eureka-Server and Spring-Cloud-Server.
+A basic spring MVC design : We have designed the architecure using Four MicroServices i.e. ATM-Locator-Spring-Boot, Eureka-Server, API Gateway and Spring-Cloud-Server.
 Request Callstack : Controller -> Service -> Repository and vice a versa for response.

 Controllers :
 AtmController.java : exposes 2 rest api's